h-gear/revolution/README.md

 #### **Setting up the Virtual Environment for R**
 To ensure a consistent and reproducible environment, this project uses the venv package in R. The following will install the renv package, create and activate the virtual environment, and install the required R packages as specified in renv.lock.

-_1 Navigate to the Project Directory:_
+_1 Navigate to the project directory:_
 ```
 cd revolution
 ```